DocSpring/rails_docker_example/README.md

 ##### `demoapp/app:base-assets-build`

 The base image for the assets build.
+The first build will use `demoapp/base:latest` as the base image (a clean slate), and the following builds will use the first build as the base image.

 ##### `demoapp/app:latest-assets-build`

 The most recent assets build.
 We copy in the assets and Sprockets cache from this build before running `rake assets:precompile`.
 This way, we can take advantage of Docker's layer caching while also using the latest assets cache.

-##### `demoapp/app:current-webpack-build`, `demoapp/app:current-assets-build`
+##### `demoapp/app:current-webpack-build` and `:current-assets-build`

  The build that is currently in progress.
-We need this tag because we run `docker build` multiple times, targeting different stages in `Dockerfile.app`.
-After compiling webpack, we save everything as the `latest-webpack-build` tag.
-And after compiling assets, we save everything as the `latest-assets-build` tag.
-This includes all of the cached files that we want to re-use in the next build.
-However, we don't need any of these files in production, so the final build runs some commands to clean up the image and remove unnecessary files, then squashes everything into a single layer.
+We run `docker build` multiple times, targeting different stages in `Dockerfile.app`.
+After compiling webpack, we save the build environment in the `latest-webpack-build` tag.
+And after compiling assets, we save it as the `latest-assets-build` tag.
+ We don't need any of these files in production, so the final build runs some commands to clean up the image and remove unnecessary files, then squashes everything into a single layer.

 ##### `demoapp/app:current`